Ine Schäffer

-Inga "Ine" Schäffer (later - Mayer Bojana) (March 28, 1923 – April 2009) was an Austrian athlete who competed mainly in the Shot put.
+Inga "Ine" Schäffer (later Inga Mayer-Bojana; Inga Spreitz; March 28, 1923 – 19 March 2009) was an Austrian athlete who competed mainly in the shot put.
 She was an Austrian champion in shot put, javelin, and discus.
 Between 1943 and 1950, she beat Austrian track and field records five times.
 She represented Austria in the 1948 Summer Olympics held in London, United Kingdom in the shot put, where she won the bronze medal.
 Schäffer immigrated to Canada in 1952, and later taught physical education in British Columbia.
 She married former assistant coach Karl Spreitz in 1953.
-She died in Victoria, B.C. in 2009.
+She died in Victoria, B.C. on 19 March 2009.